talhajamal11/talhajamal11/README.md

 ### Hi there, I'm Talha Jamal 👋

-#### I'm a recent graduate of Electrical and Electronic Engineering and am working towards a career in Data Engineering, Machine Learning or Software Development.
+#### I'm a recent graduate of Electrical and Electronic Engineering and am working as a Quantitative Specialist at S&P.
 #### Having worked with Python, C, C++, and SQL within my time at University, I have taken my own initative to learn new programming languages like JavaScript and new frameworks like TensorFlow and Keras in Python.

 #### &#x1f6e0; Technologies and Tools